chainguard-dev/edu/content/chainguard/chainguard-images/images-testing.md

 toc: true
 ---

 Chainguard Images are minimal, distroless container images that you can use to build and run secure applications.
-A frequently-asked question about these Images relates to what kind of testing Chainguard performs on them to ensure that they are indeed smaller and more secure than external counterparts.
+A frequently-asked question about these Images relates to what kind of testing Chainguard performs on them to ensure they match the functionality of their upstream counterparts.

 This article provides a high level overview of what testing Chainguard performs when building new Images to ensure their security and that they provide an experience consistent with their external counterparts.